alexeibex/alexeibex.github.io/constitutionallaw.md

     - Big Bang Theory - Once the founding occurred, states only enjoyed thsoe powers over the federal government that the Consitution delegates to them. - Justice Kennedy
 - Dissent
   - States have all powers, including powers with respect to activities of the federal government, **except those the Consitution withholds from them** either directly or by necessary implication
-  - The USC is simply silent on the question and where the USC is silent it raises no bar to action by the States or the People.
+  - The USC is **simply silent on the question and where the USC is silent it raises no bar to action by the States or the People.**
   - Disagrees with the notion that the only powers reserved to the States are those that the States enjoyed before the framing.

-#### McCulloch & Thornton
+#### *McCulloch & US Term Limits*
 - Look at the structure of Consitution and examine the duel sovereignty of states v. federal government.
 - Rights enumerated to the Federal Government
 - States rights reserved to them v. intent of the Constituion to the federal government.

+#### Tenth Amendment
+- Should be read in conjunction with the Ninth Amendment (Enumeration of rights in the Constitution or lack thereof doesnt disparage those rights of the people)
+- US Federal Government has enumerated rights outlined by the Constitution.
+  - All other rights are reserved to the states.
+  - Justice Thomas Default Position in *US Term Limits*

 #### Necessary & Proper Clause
 - “The Congress shall have Power . . .
-To make all Laws which shall be necessary and proper for carrying into Exe- cution the foregoing Powers.”
+To make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers.”
-  - Jefferson: The House that Jack Built
+  - Jefferson: *The House that Jack Built*
     - Loose interpretation = power to do anything
-    - Justifications can lead to anything
+    - Justifications can lead to anything that is not explicitly spelled out in Constitution.
-  -
+- Police Powers
+  - Federal Government does not have police powers, only enumerated
+    - States have police powers unless in conflict with Federal Government
+    - States cannot push around federal government because federal law reigns supreme.

 #### Case: *[U.S v.
 Comstock](https://www.lexisnexis.com/lawschool/resources/p/casebrief-united-states-v-comstock-664160383.aspx)*